 Data will be directly transferred in the form of an Excel or .txt file.
 The CHAPP Data Management and Biostatistics team has the capability of transferring data in a wide variety of formats should the Excel spreadsheet format not be suitable for the investigator.

 Investigators are responsible for ensuring that all publications using CHAPP data acknowledge the appropriate grant numbers.
-For example: We thank the study participants and staff of the Chinese Health, Aging, and Policy Program, Rush Institute for Healthy Aging.
+For example: We thank the study participants and staff of the Chinese Health, Aging, and Policy Program, Rutgers University Institute for Health, Health Care Policy and Aging Research.
 This work was supported by NIA grants xxxx.
 Grants should be acknowledged as appropriate in consultation with the CHAPP researchers.

-The Data and Specimen Sharing Agreements with the National Institutes of Health require Rush Investigators to track the distribution of all data and specimens, including the recipients' grant numbers and funding.
+The Data and Specimen Sharing Agreements with the National Institutes of Health require Rutgers Investigators to track the distribution of all data and specimens, including the recipients' grant numbers and funding.

 Any publications must include PINE Study Investigators as co-authors.